How to Self-Publish a Book in 2022: 7 Steps to Bestselling Success

 - Research and interviews to develop content, and

-A ‘book proposal’ is common to traditional publishing: it’s a document that shows publishers what the end result of a book will be.
-More independent non-fiction authors have recently found it a useful to create one as well — to ensure that their book delivers on its promises.
+A book proposal is a document that shows publishers what the end result of a book will be.
+Needless to say, they're very common in the traditional publishing industry.
+However, more independent non-fiction authors have recently found it a useful to create one as well — to ensure that their book stays on message and delivers.
 To get a sample template, check out this guide to writing a book proposal.

-While also based on true events, memoirs require a slightly different approach to non-fiction books.
-Unlike most other types of non-fiction, memoirs tend not to offer solutions to a reader’s problems.
+While also based on true events, memoirs require a slightly different approach than other non-fiction books.
+Unlike most other types of non-fiction, memoirs tend not to offer solutions to a reader’s problems, but simply to tell a story.
 If you’re writing about your own life, check out this guide to outlining a memoir.

 - First, Second, and Third Person: Which Point of View is Right for Your Book? – Find out how to choose which perspective might best serve your story.